 With AR, clients can walk through the building before it is built.
 Clients will be able to get a better picture of the end result, allowing designs to be approved faster.

-Combining BIM with AR lets users view 3D models from BIM in the real world.
+Combining BIM data management with AR lets users view 3D models visualized from BIM in the real world:

-Prefabrication - Buildings or building components are built offsite and transported to the construction site once completed.
+Prefabrication - Buildings or building components are built offsite by construction teams and then transported to the construction site once completed.
 Prefab is considered to be more efficient and faster than onsite construction.
 BIM software facilitates prefabrication by detailing the materials and design of a building and its components making it easier to plan the resources you need as well as schedule assembly.

 3D Printing - 3D printers are primarily used to create custom components or tools that are required based on the BIM model.
 Some BIM software solutions, like Revit, also allow you to export models for 3D printing.
 Clients and architects can compare the printed models side-by-side to decide on building layouts and other design elements.
 Some companies have even been experimenting with 3D printing entire buildings.
 For example, a Chinese company, WinSun Decoration Design Engineering, built 10 single-story homes in one day with 3D printing.